Do you need a PIM system or a DAM system?

 As you can imagine, the integration of PIM and DAM is also important to your success using these systems.
 If you had to choose one or the other, it probably makes more sense to start with PIM.
 Then again, you’ll want to make sure that it will integrate with your DAM system down the road.

 Better yet, why not get both in the same system?
-At Plytix, we understood this from the start, which is why our solution combines best-in-class PIM and DAM solutions for a seamless experience designed to optimize your ecommerce store.
+At Plytix, we understood this from the start, which is why our solution combines best-in-class PIM and DAM solutions for a seamless experience.
+It's specially designed for your store.

 How do PIM and DAM Work Together?